Laboratory analysis of cosmetic PFAS

 French regulations: a pioneering legislative framework

-- Law of April 4, 2024 : This legislation gradually bans the manufacture, import and sale of products containing PFAS, including cosmetics, with full implementation planned for 2026.
+• Law of April 4, 2024 : This legislation progressively prohibits the manufacture, import and sale of products containing PFAS, including cosmetics, with full implementation planned for 2026.

-- Enhanced monitoring : Manufacturers must now provide detailed reports on their releases and uses of PFAS, contributing to greater transparency and reduced emissions.
+• Enhanced monitoring : Manufacturers must now provide detailed reports on their releases and uses of PFAS, contributing to greater transparency and a reduction in emissions.

 This regulation makes France one of the countries most committed to the fight against PFAS in Europe.